itachi880/itachi880/README.md

 ## 👋 Welcome

 I'm **Badr**, a curious and passionate software developer.
-I enjoy building full-stack applications, learning how machines think, and exploring what’s possible with just code and imagination.
+I enjoy building full-stack applications, learning how machines work, and exploring what’s possible with just code and imagination.
 Whether it's low-level logic or high-level frameworks — I love it all.

 ---